Darep/Beatstream/README.md

 ![Screenshot](http://i.imgur.com/7P9au.png)

-App for streaming music from any computer running Ruby (and Bundler) to anywhere with a modern browser (Chrome only for now!).
+Web app for streaming music from any computer running Ruby (and Bundler) to anywhere with a modern browser (Chrome only for now!).

 ### Installation